nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "No?"

 "No.---Tell you sumpm'."
 Pat looked about to be sure of privacy, leaned closer to the bar counter.
-"If Merrit died to-morrer---I wouldn' send 'im no flowers."
+"If Merrit died to-morrer---I wouldn' send &rsquo;im no flowers."

-"What you got 'gainst 'im?"
+"What you got &rsquo;gainst &rsquo;im?"

 "Plenty."
 There came a characteristic confidential twist to one side of Pat's mouth.
 "He put me in some time back, see?
 Damage suit---ten thousand berries.
 Hit a guy crossin' the speedway---knocked him f' a gool, the dumbbell.
 Well---it was pay off or see jail, and naturally I wasn' go'n' see jail.
 Coulda' got out cheaper may be, on'y this bird Merrit wouldn't listen to reason.
 Claim' he was go'n' bring in my occupation and lots o' other stuff if I didn' come clean---forcin' my hand, see?
 Knew I had cash and knew he could make me pay off by threatenin' to squeal.
-I ought to 'a' crowned him then, but he was too wise---knew where to meet me and when.
+I ought to &rsquo;a' crowned him then, but he was too wise---knew where to meet me and when.
 So all I could do was pay off.
 Ten thousand bucks to stay out o' jail."

 "Ten thousand bucks wasted," Shine said.

 Pat misunderstood.
 "Yea," he agreed.
 "Nothin' to show for it.
-Know what I could 'a' done with that much at that time?"
+Know what I could &rsquo;a' done with that much at that time?"

 "What?"

-"I could 'a' bought in a fay neighborhood and held on for a price.
-I could 'a' made fifteen thousand on that ten.
+"I could &rsquo;a' bought in a fay neighborhood and held on for a price.
+I could &rsquo;a' made fifteen thousand on that ten.
 Same as he's doin' now."

 "So now you figger on a come-back?"

 Pat was almost reproachful. "’Course not---that ain’t the kind o' bird I am.
 Hell, I ain't evil, Shine.
 Anyway th' ain' nothin' I kin do ’bout it now anyhow, is they?"

-"How'n hell do I know?"
+"How &rsquo;n hell do I know?"

 "All I want is his trade, man.
 Bygones kin be bygones, far as I give a damn.
 Gittin' even is woman’s stuff---man don' hold no grudges.
 But if I kin sell him and his friends licker regular, it’ll mean a lot to me, see?"